mohsenkhashei/encryptionDecryption-Caesar-Cipher/README.md

 - Linux
 - Windows

-### Files compatible for platfrom are available in zip files under [executable](https://github.com/mohsenkhashei/encryptionDecryption-Caesar-Cipher/tree/main/core) folder
+### Files compatible for platfrom are available in zip files under [executable](https://github.com/mohsenkhashei/encryptionDecryption-Caesar-Cipher/tree/main/executable) folder

-> Just Download the Compatible file of your operating system then:
+> Just Download the Compatible file of your operating system and open that then:

 - insert your text
 - select your prefered language